SG-Hangaan/FacadePattern/README.md

 # Facade Pattern
- It is a Facade Design Pattern is a structural design pattern that provides a unified interface to a set of interfaces in a subsystem.
+The Facade Design Pattern is a structural design pattern that provides a unified interface to a set of interfaces in a subsystem.
+It defines a higher-level interface that makes the subsystem easier to use.
+In simple words, the Facade Design Pattern is used to hide the complexities of a system and provides an easy-to-use interface to the client using which the client can access the system.

 # Simplified Hotel Management System